galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-contamination-control/tutorial.md

    >
    {: .question}

+Once we have identified contamination, if any is present, the next step is to **remove the contaminated sequences** from the dataset to ensure the integrity of the remaining data.
+This can be done using bioinformatics tools designed to filter out unwanted sequences.
+Additionally, it's important to document and **report the contamination findings** to maintain transparency and guide any necessary adjustments in sample collection or processing protocols.

 # Conclusion

 In this tutorial, we inspected the quality of the bacterial isolate sequencing data and checked the expected species and potential contamination.
-Prepared short reads can be used in downstream analysis, like [Genome Assembly]({% link topics/assembly/tutorials/mrsa-illumina/tutorial.md %}).
+Prepared short reads **can be used in downstream analysis**, like [Genome Assembly]({% link topics/assembly/tutorials/mrsa-illumina/tutorial.md %}).

-If you want to learn more about data quality control, you can follow this tutorial: [Quality Control]({% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %}).
+To learn more about data quality control, you can follow this tutorial: [Quality Control]({% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %}).